Tina-otoge/obs-to-vts/README.md

   https://github.com/obsproject/obs-websocket/releases

-  This plugin relays on the `TransitionBegin` event from OBS WebSocket protocol 4, which allows us to know what scene we are changing into as soon as you click on it.
+  This plugin relies on the `TransitionBegin` event from OBS WebSocket protocol 4, which allows us to know what scene we are changing into as soon as you click on it.
 WebSocket protocol 5 has `CurrentProgramSceneChanged` which only triggers AFTER the transition, and `SceneTransitionStarted` which does not